Table of Contents

 This creates three files:

-• GEMINI.md — appends a dtk instructions section (creating the file if it does not exist)
+• GEMINI.md — a dtk instructions section, created if the file does not exist yet

 • .gemini/hooks/dotnet-to-dtk.py — the Python rewrite hook